Marlborough, Massachusetts: History

-The Puritan minister Reverend William Brimstead became the first minister of First Church in Marlborough, William Ward the first deacon and Johnathan Johnson was the first blacksmith.
+The Puritan minister Reverend William Brimstead became the first minister of the First Church of Marlborough, and William Ward the first deacon.
+Johnathan Johnson was the first blacksmith.

 Marlborough was one of the seven "Praying Indian Towns" because they were converted to Christianity by the Rev. John Eliot of Roxbury.
 In 1674, a deed was drawn up dividing the land between the settlers and the natives.

-This is the only record of names of the natives.
-The settlement was almost destroyed by Native Americans in 1676 during King Philip's War.
+However, the outbreak of King Phillip's War in 1675 led to increased tension and distrust between the Native and European residents of Marlborough.
+Local officials, worried that even friendly tribes might be persuaded to join Metacomet's forces, began rounding up Native Americans residing in the area.
+They were initially brought to Marlborough, where they were held in what historian John Buczek describes as "a sort of concentration camp."
+However, the local European population quickly became concerned that there were insufficient guards to protect them if the prisoners revolted, so that winter the prisoners were moved to Deer Island in Boston Harbor.
+The following year, the settlement was almost destroyed by Metacomet's forces.

-In 1711, Marlborough's territory included Northborough, Southborough, Westborough, and Hudson.
+In 1711, Marlborough's territory included land that today belongs to the towns of Northborough, Southborough, Westborough, and Hudson.
 As population, business, and travel grew in the colonies, Marlborough became a favored rest stop on the Boston Post Road.
 Many travelers stopped at its inns and taverns, including George Washington, who visited the Williams Tavern soon after his inauguration in 1789.

 In 1836, Samuel Boyd, known as the "father of the city," and his brother, Joseph, opened the first shoe manufacturing business - an act that would change the community forever.
-By 1890, with a population of 14,000, Marlborough had become a major shoe manufacturing center, producing boots for Union soldiers, as well as footwear for the civilian population.
-Marlborough became so well known for its shoes that its official seal was decorated with a factory, a shoe box, and a pair of boots when it was incorporated as a city in 1890.
+By 1890, with a population of 14,000, Marlborough had become a major shoe manufacturing center, producing boots for Union soldiers as well as footwear for the civilian population.
+Marlborough became so well known for its shoes that when it was incorporated as a city in 1890, its official seal was decorated with a factory, a shoe box, and a pair of boots.